grafana/writers-toolkit/docs/sources/introduction/index.md

 ## Markdown

 Grafana Labs writes technical documentation using Markdown.
-For more information, refer to [Markdown guide](https://grafana.com/docs/writers-toolkit/write/markdown-guide/).
+For more information, refer to the Markdown style guide in [Markdown guide](https://grafana.com/docs/writers-toolkit/write/markdown-guide/).

 ## Ways to contribute